 To initiate a Ticket event, the creator pays a small setup fee to Ether Cards, chooses the NFT to raffle, and sets the number of tickets to be sold, the ticket price, the raffle duration, etc.

-They can eiter mint a new NFT on ether.cards or use an NFT minted by existing recognized providers, such as Mintbase, Opensea or Nifty Gateways.
+They can either mint a new NFT on Ether Cards or use an NFT minted by existing recognized providers, such as Rarible, Mintbase, OpenSea or Nifty Gateway.

-The objective of this game is to collect all the cats that are in the original artwork.
+The objective of this puzzle is to collect all the cats that are in the original artwork.
 In the example below the user has 7 cat NFT cards, as it is displayed on the top.
-When the user opens a specific bingo game, the system will automatically look for NFTs that match the game’s description.
+When the user opens a specific puzzle, the system will automatically look for NFTs that match the puzzle’s description.

 And as we can see in the art below, the same 7 cats are highlighted on the original artwork.
 Once the missing 9 cat NFTs are acquired, the puzzle is completed, and the winner can withdraw the prize.

-In the same transaction, the winner wil LOSE the 16 cat NFTs, so they can’t be used again.
+In the same transaction, the winner will LOSE the 16 cat NFTs, so they can’t be used again.

-This is the simplest form of the game, but there is a plethora of variations that can be played and designed building upon the same set of simple rules.
+This is the simplest form of the puzzle, but there is a plethora of variations that can be designed, building upon the same set of simple rules.

-You might be wondering… where do users get the cats or other collectibles?
+Blind Bags are where users can get the cats or other collectibles

-The buyer can acquire multiple types of bags: some are cheaper, but come with a reduce chance of containing rare cards compared to the more expensive range.
-The proceedings from the sales of bags will entirely go to the creator, once the setup fee has been detracted.
+A buyer can acquire multiple types of bags: some are cheaper, but come with a reduced chance of containing rare cards compared to the more expensive range.